Skip to content

 Key Features

-• Multiple patch operations per policy
+• Multiple patches per policy

-• Target specific resources by name
+• Resource selection by name

 Basic Example